 3. Salvation Mountain, California

 Built in the 1980s by a local area resident, Salvation Mountain is a folk art site full of colorful, psychedelic installations.
 The artist, Leonard Knight, created it in conjunction with local Navajo groups to build the adobe-style structures.

+If you enjoy the street art in LA, just wait until you see this psychedelic display at Salvation Mountain.
 Characterized by bright murals, bible verses, and strange constructions that conform to the area’s topography, Salvation Mountain is an interesting place to visit if you’re looking for a super colorful, very Instagram-worthy spring destination.
 Take a road trip out to the area for a day, or pair it with a trip to Coachella Valley.

 Getting there: Fly into either Los Angeles (LAX) or San Diego (SAN), then drive ~3 hours.
 It is located near Coachella Valley (#6 on our list).

 4. Great Smoky Mountains National Park

 Located in eastern Tennessee, Great Smoky Mountains National Park is a fabulous spring destination for its amazing hikes and temperate climate.
 One of the most notable spring activities in the Great Smoky Mountains is watching the synchronized fireflies, which only occur in the late spring (May to early June) each year.
 It’s one of the only places in the world where visitors can see such a vivid and rhythmic firefly display.